PikaKight/Portfolio/README.md

 # Portfolio

-    This will be my portfolio website using github pages to display my projects.
+This is my portfolio website that will highlight my experience and projects.

+The main framework and tools used for the portfolio:

+- React/Next JS
+- Figma

 ## TO-DO

-- [ ] setup the github page
-- [ ] create a design
+- [x] create a design
+- [x] Home Page
+- [ ] About Page
-- [ ] code the static page
+- [ ] Project Page
-- [ ] make the page dynamic
+- [ ] Contact Page

+## Home Page

+The Home page will be the landing page that includes relevant external links and a quick headliner

+## About Page

+The About Page will include:

+- About Me
+- Experiences
+- Hobbies
+- Skills